PartyDAO/party-protocol/docs/governance.md

 ### Cancelling Proposals

 There is a risk of multi-step proposals never being able to complete because they may continue to revert.
 Since no other proposals can be executed if another proposal is `InProgress`, a Party can become permanently stuck, unable to execute any other proposal.
-To prevent this scenario, proposals have a `minCancelTime` property, after which an `InProgress` proposal can be forced into a `Complete` state.
-There is also a global (defined in the `Globals` contract) configuration value (`GLOBAL_PROPOSAL_MAX_CANCEL_DURATION`) which limits the `minCancelTime` to a time not too far in the future.
+To prevent this scenario, proposals have a `cancelDelay` property.
+After a proposal has been in the `InProgress` status after this many seconds, it can be forced into a `Complete` state by calling `cancel()`.
+There is also a global (defined in the `Globals` contract) configuration value (`GLOBAL_PROPOSAL_MAX_CANCEL_DURATION`) which limits the `cancelDelay` to a duration not too far in the future.

 Cancelling a proposal should be considered a last resort, as it can potentially leave the Party in a broken state (e.g., assets are stuck in another protocol) because the proposal was not able to properly clean up after itself.
-With this in mind, Parties should be careful not to pass proposals that have too soon a `minCancelTime` unless they fully trust all other members.
+With this in mind, Parties should be careful not to pass proposals that have too short a `cancelDelay` unless they fully trust all other members.

 ---